It is F-15E which I made in February 2015. It is a jet fighter I made for the first time in a while.

 The additional armament was equipped with 4 sidewinders AIM-9L from aircraft weapon series 3 released by Hasegawa.

-It’s called super sidewinder and its third generation one.
+It’s called super sidewinder and it’s a third-generation one.
 The performance of the infrared sensor improved, and the attack from all directions was enabled.

-I did not take a comparison object of the size this time, but the Eagle of 1/72 was approximately 18cm.
-Unfortunately the assemble finishing up of the right conformal fuel tank did not go well, I think it’s rough…..
+I did not make a comparison object of the size this time, but the Eagle of 1/72 was approximately 18cm.
+Unfortunately, the assemble finishing up of the right conformal fuel tank did not go well, I think it’s rough…..

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.